 Captain Samsonov, sergeants Yegorov and Kantaria were taken out of the plane, then handed over to the standard-bearer Hero of the Soviet Union, senior sergeant Shkirev.
 The assistants were Heroes of the Soviet Union, senior sergeants Parshin and Mashtakov.
 It was they who carried the Victory Banner across Red Square.

 Victory Parade should take the Supreme Commander.

-Almost all the garment factories in Moscow were preparing ceremonial uniforms for soldiers, officers and generals.
+Almost all of the Moscow sewing factories prepared ceremonial uniforms for soldiers, officers and generals.
 It was sewn in the studio.
-A plan of festive salute and illumination was developed.
+A plan for the festive fireworks and illuminations was developed.
 In late May and early June, intensive preparations for the Parade continued.
-The rehearsal of the infantry units took place on the Khodynka field, near the Central Aerodrome.
-And the garden ring - from the Crimean bridge to Smolensk Square - was set aside for the participation of a training ground for military equipment.
-Training was conducted only at night.
-With military equipment there were problems.
-The fact is that in the area of the Historical and Kremlin passages were laid wooden flooring, however, heavy artillery and tanks simply smashed them.
-It was necessary to replace the flooring with strong thick birch and oak boards, assembled into slabs.
-To avoid slipping, all the roads along the route of the vehicle were sandy.
+The rehearsal of the infantry units took place on the Khodynka field, in the region of the Central airfield.
+And the garden ring - from Krymsky Bridge to Smolenskaya Square - was reserved for the participation of a training ground for military equipment.
+Training was carried out only at night.
+There were problems with military equipment.
+The fact is that in the area of the Historical and Kremlin passages, wooden floorings were laid, however, heavy artillery and Tanks just smashed them.
+I had to replace the flooring with strong thick birch and oak boards assembled in slabs.
+To avoid slipping, all roads along the route of the equipment were sprinkled with sand.